tc39/notes/meetings/2019-07/july-25.md

 (a few thumbs up)

-LBR: I want some clarification.
+LEO: I want some clarification.
 For what is being proposed there, it looks like it does not evaluate the subsequent calls.

 DD: Wording these things is tricky.
 The intent is to retain the behavior in the success case.
 We're rewording it so that in the failure case, you (don't?) have to give back the same error.

-LBR: What is the test impact?
+LEO: What is the test impact?

 DD: Yeah, that's important.
 Thanks for bringing that up.